microsoft/vscode-docs/docs/python/linting.md

 TOCTitle: Linting
 ContentId: 0ccb0e35-c4b2-4001-91bf-79ff1618f601
 PageTitle: Linting Python in Visual Studio Code
-DateApproved: 10/10/2018
+DateApproved: 01/21/2019
 MetaDescription: Linting Python in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Linting Python in Visual Studio Code

-Linting highlights syntactical and stylistic errors in your Python source code.
+Linting highlights syntactical and stylistic problems in your Python source code, which oftentimes helps you identify and correct subtle programming errors or just unconventional coding practices.
+For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, and even more subtle issues such as attempting to redefine a built-in types or functions.
+Linting is thus distinct from [Formatting](editing.md#formatting) because linting analyzes how the code runs and detects errors whereas formatting simply restructures how code *appears*.

 By default, linting for Python is enabled in Visual Studio Code using [Pylint](https://www.pylint.org), and you can enable other linters of your choice.
+You can easily enable and disable all linting by using the **Python: Enable Linting** command.

 ## Enable linters

-To enable linters other than the default PyLint, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Select Linter** command.
+To enable linters other than the default PyLint, open the Command Palette (`kb(workbench.action.showCommands)` or **View** > **Command Palette**) and select the **Python: Select Linter** command.
 This command adds `"python.linting<linter>Enabled": true` to your settings, where `<linter>` is the name of the chosen linter.
 See [Specific linters](#specific-linters) for details.

 Enabling a linter prompts you to install the required packages in your selected environment for the chosen linter.